afiskon/stm32-si5351/README.md

 More comments are in the code.
 See also examples/ directory.

 This library was forked from [ProjectsByJRP/si5351-stm32](https://github.com/ProjectsByJRP/si5351-stm32) which in it's turn is a port of [adafruit/Adafruit_Si5351_Library](https://github.com/adafruit/Adafruit_Si5351_Library).
+Both libraries are licensed under BSD.